Raidurg metro station

-Raidurg Metro Station is located on the Blue Line of the Hyderabad Metro.
+Raidurg (also known as Synchrony @ Raidurg) is a metro station located on the Blue Line of the Hyderabad Metro India.
 The station was opened on 29 November 2019, two years after first commercial operation of Hyderabad metro started.
 It is located near Raheja Mindspace Junction.
 Raidurg metro station is the busiest metro station in Hyderabad with daily footfalls of around 60,000 commuters.
 In February 2020, Synchrony Financial became the sponsor of the Raidurg metro station, under semi-naming policy of Hyderabad metro to generate non-fare revenues.

 Raidurg station is terminal point of Blue Line.
 Blue Line will further be extended by 800 metres for multi-level Raidurg station, from where Phase 2 Airport Express will commence.
 This station was proposed in 2012.
 Initially, the metro rail was supposed to terminate at Shilparamam but as it was found to be a lake bed, the line was extended by a kilometre to Raidurg where a 15-acre site was earmarked.
 Raidurg station is opposite Lemon Tree Hotel and TCS Deccan Park.
-The fourth arm for entry and exit from Raidurg metro station is being constructed near the Lemon tree hotel.
+The fourth arm for entry and exit from Raidurg metro station (Arm B on Lemon Tree hotel side) was made operational on 4 April 2023.
 Mindspace underpass was constructed as part of Strategic road development plan (SRDP), near Raidurg metro station.
 In April 2022, 1 km long skywalk was inaugurated that connects Raidurg metro station to strategic locations in and around the Raheja Mindspace campus.
 In September 2022, Ratnadeep Supermarket was opened in Raidurg metro station.
 In January 2023, Telangana State Road Transport Corporation launched WiFi-enabled air-conditioned mini buses, branded as ‘Cyber Liner’, for IT employees in three corridors between Raidurg metro station and GAR IT Hub at Kokapet, Waverock and Wipro.
 The catchment areas of Raidurg metro station are IT hub beyond Knowledge city, and Financial District, DLF, Gachibowli, Kokapet, Biodiversity, etc.